-Active learning is a popular approach for training a learner in the setting where obtaining labeled data is expensive and unlabeled data is abundant.
+Active learning is a popular approach for training a learner in the setting where obtaining labeled data is expensive and unlabeled data are abundant.
 The learner selects data sequentially to be labeled by an \textit{oracle}, or human labeler.
 The learner chooses this data by predicting which examples could be most informative.
-There are several approaches for deciding the ``most informative'' data to label, including least-confidence \citep{li2006confidence}, least-margin \citep{joshi2009multi}, and least-entropy \cite{settles2008analysis}.
+There are several definitions for the most informative data to label, including least-confidence \citep{li2006confidence}, least-margin \citep{joshi2009multi}, and least-entropy \citep{settles2008analysis}.
 Other approaches learn by querying informative and representative examples \citep{huang2010active}.
-Unlike traditional active learning in which individual data is chosen to be the most informative, we seek to choose the most informative \textit{subset} of data, then randomly choose a sample from that subset to label.
+Unlike traditional active learning in which examples are chosen to be most informative, we seek the most informative \textit{subset} of data, then randomly choose a sample from that subset to label.
 We also perform an additional step where we infer labels of unlabeled data if we believe that most data in a subset has the same label, based on the true labels obtained by the oracle.
 While the typical goal in active learning is to label the data most useful for training a specific model, our goal is to output a labeling of the data that could be useful for training any downstream classifier.

-Our method for choosing the most informative subset to sample from relies on classical concentration bounds on random variables \citep{mcdiarmid1998concentration}.
-These bounds follow the intuition that if we have seen more labeled samples from a subset of data, we have a more confident estimate of the subset's label distribution.
-These bounds guarantee limits on the deviation between empirical measurements of statistics and their true expectations.
-Our analysis mainly uses Hoeffding's Inequality \citep{hoeffding1994probability}, which is a distribution-free concentration bound---meaning it holds for any underlying distribution.